 - In a separate bowl, place the panko bread crumbs.

-- Add the cauliflower to the bowl of batter and mix with your hands until each floret is thoroughly coated.
-Next, roll the florets in the panko bread crumbs, pressing gently to help them adhere.
+- Add the tofu pieces to the bowl of batter and carefully toss to coat.
+Next, roll the tofu pieces in the panko bread crumbs, pressing gently to help them adhere.

-- Air fry the cauliflower wings at 400°F (200°C) for 15 minutes, flipping halfway through the cooking time, until they are crispy and golden brown.
+- Air fry tofu at 400°F (200°C) for 15 minutes, flipping halfway through the cooking time, until they are crispy and golden brown.
+Or, if using the oven, bake for 25 minutes, flip, then bake an additional 10-15 minutes until the tofu is crispy.

-- While the cauliflower is cooking, prepare the buffalo sauce.
-In a small bowl, combine the sriracha sauce, soy sauce, and vegetable oil.
+- While the tofu is cooking, prepare the buffalo sauce.
+In a small bowl, combine the hot sauce, soy sauce, vegetable oil and maple syrup.

-- When the wings are done, transfer cooked wings into a large mixing bowl.
+- When the tofu is done, transfer to a large mixing bowl or tray.
 Pour over the buffalo sauce and toss gently until thoroughly coated.
-Return the coated wings to the air fryer for an additional 5 minutes.
+Return the coated tofu to the air fryer or oven for an additional 5 minutes.

-- Remove the cauliflower wings from the air fryer and let them cool for a few minutes.
-Garnish with chopped fresh cilantro or spring onions and serve with mayonnaise or ranch dressing.
+- Remove from the air fryer or oven and leave to cool for a few minutes.
+Garnish with chopped fresh chives and serve with mayonnaise or ranch dressing.

 Liz Douglas says